programerPj69/NimbleLaunch/README.md

-# NimbleLaunch
+# nimble-launch

 Created by Pjsofonic

 ## Project Description

-NimbleLaunch is a business growth project built with Next.js 13.5.1, React 18, and TypeScript.
+nimble-launch is a business growth project built with Next.js 13.5.1, React 18, and TypeScript.
 It leverages modern web technologies and UI libraries to provide a performant, scalable, and user-friendly web application.

 ## Features